BenWilliams89/Psychology-Website/README.md

 The use of AI:

+- Chat GPT helped me create blog posts that were inline with the services that the website offer
 - AI was used to create the ERD from my inital outlines
 ![AI suggested this would be a good ERD for blog posts](/assets/Blog%20Posts%20ERD.png)
 ![AI suggested this would be a good ERD for blog comment posts](/assets/Comment%20ERD.png)